winitzki/scall/tutorial/programming_dhall.md

 Suppose `F` is a filterable functor and `G` is a filterable contrafunctor.
 Then we can consider two new type constructors: `Arrow F G` and `Arrow G F`.
 It turns out that `Arrow F G` is a filterable contrafunctor, while `Arrow G F` is a filterable functor.
-The typeclass evidence can be constructed automatically.
+The typeclass evidence values can be constructed automatically.
 For that, we reuse the functor combinators defined in the previous chapter:
 ```dhall
 let filterableFunctorContrafunctorArrow
   : ∀(F : Type → Type) → Filterable F → ∀(G : Type → Type) → ContraFilterable G → ContraFilterable (Arrow F G)